Medical Specialty: Podiatric Medicine

 - Sports medicine

-In addition, Doctors of Podiatric Medicine can specialize in a variety of areas, including sports medicine, diabetic wound care, dermatology, radiology, pediatrics and surgery.
-They work in a variety of settings including private practices, clinics, hospitals, and educational environments.
-Many podiatrists own their own businesses.
-Podiatrists are the only doctors to receive specialized medical and surgical training and board certification in the care of the lower extremity.
+DPM's are able to work in a variety of settings including private practices, clinics, hospitals and educational environments.
+Physicians specializing in podiatric medicine are the only doctors to receive specialized medical and surgical training and board certification in the care of the lower extremity.

-Adding to the profession's demand, podiatric medicine touts desirable salaries and a flexible lifestyle.
-The most recent podiatric practice survey in 2011 revealed a median salary of $160,000.
-In addition, podiatry's working conditions in comparison to other medical specialties offer more options in practice structure.
+Adding to the specialty's demand, podiatric medicine touts desirable salaries and a flexible lifestyle.
+The working conditions of a podiatric physician in comparison to other medical specialties offer more options in practice structure.
 This gives both those seeking an engaging, always-on-call atmosphere in a hospital emergency room and those looking for a more laid-back, family-friendly schedule the opportunity to each thrive in their respective workplaces.